 Believing that we have a unique ability to provide objective and meaningful guidance to help our private equity portfolio companies to pursue ESG-related goals, we have created a number of proactive programs to share resources to address common challenges.
 Each program has internal and external partners who focus on producing results through financial, environmental, and social impact, or risk mitigation.
 We have five proactive ESG programs available for relevant private equity portfolio companies: Green Portfolio Program, Responsible Sourcing Initiative, KKR Wellness Works, Integrity and Engagement, and Vets @ Work.

 Green Portfolio Program

-In May 2008, KKR launched the Green Portfolio Program (GPP) in partnership with Environmental Defense Fund (EDF) — a leading nonprofit organization with more than 700,000 members worldwide.
-The GPP is an operational improvement program that uses an “environmental lens” to assess critical business activities for KKR’s participating private equity portfolio companies.
+In May 2008, KKR launched the Green Portfolio Program (GPP) in partnership with Environmental Defense Fund (EDF).
+The GPP is an operational improvement program that uses an “environmental lens” to assess critical business activities of KKR’s participating private equity portfolio companies.

 Since the Green Portfolio Program was launched, 19 of the participating companies have reported results.
 To date, the program has achieved more than $917 million in financial impact and avoided more than 1.8 million metric tons of GHG emissions, 4.7 million tons of waste, and 19.5 million cubic meters of water use.Click to learn more about the program, participants, and their results.

 The Responsible Sourcing Initiative (RSI) provides portfolio companies with guidance and resources focused on the continuous improvement of their management of human rights and environmental issues in global supply chains.
 We have worked with 22 companies in our portfolio to review their procedures for sourcing practices and possible supply chain risks.
 Where there are areas for improvement we provide guidance and action plans.